pit-ray/win-vind/docs/cheat_sheet/functions/index.md

 |CmdLineEnter|Enter to the command mode|
 |CmdLineLeave|Leave from the command mode|

+The event does not allow us to use `*`.
+If you want to add a command to multiple events at the same time, `,` without after-space is available.

 <br>

 **Pattern**

-The pattern matches against the absolute path to the executable file of the application which creates each event.
+If the pattern contains `/`, it matches the absolute path of the executable file of the application which creates each event.
+If it does not contain `/`, it is compared against the name of the executable file.
+The pattern is NOT case-sensitive.

 |Pattern|Interpretation|
 |:---|:---|